json-schema-org/json-schema-spec/PROCESS.md

 A defined behavior is one that is fully and unambiguously defined by the specifications.

+An undefined behavior is said to have an "indeterminate" validation result since implementations may resolve the behavior in different ways.

 ### Stability and Breaking Changes

 Stability is defined using the level of compatibility between sequential releases.
 If all schemas which are written to one release produce the same defined behavior under the following release, then those releases are compatible, and the specification is said to be stable between them.